 All email providers must comply with the law

-While these examples may seem alarming, the truth is that all email providers must comply with legal requirements in the country they are operating in.
-For example, Proton Mail, a Switzerland email provider, has also been forced to log IP addresses and disable accounts by valid court orders, as they disclose in their transparency report.
+Jurisdictions are important because all email providers must comply with legal requirements in the country they are operating in.
+As mentioned earlier, Proton Mail has been forced to spy on its users due to valid Swiss court orders, as they disclose in their transparency report.
+Using a good VPN service with your email service is becoming mandatory in much of the world.

 Want secure email?
 Pay for it.